nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - Connecting UI to backend (Cloud Functions, Firestore persistence)
 - Widget and logic reusability refactor as per new design
 - Comprehensive testing (unit, widget, integration)

+**Key Notes for Next Session:**
+- Cloud Function data models have been updated for better validation and type safety
+- The `assign_people_to_items` function now returns assignments as a List of PersonItemAssignment objects rather than a Dictionary
+- Item fields use "name" rather than "item" in the assignment data structure
+- The updated data model aligns with the storage schema described in section 2.2
+- No changes to the frontend code have been made yet - implementing the new UI is the next priority
+- Test functions and emulator setup are working correctly for local development

 ---